I had been wanting to hike the Appalachian Trail since I was a kid.

 Roan Mountain, North Carolina/Tennessee

 Roan Mountain is well known for its incredible Rhododendron Gardens that burst forth in amazing colors.
 The best time to see this is in June.
-As you ascend the mountain make sure you take your time and breathe in the aromas.
+As you ascend the mountain make sure you take your time and breathe in the nature.

 Max Patch, North Carolina